HanifiNF/produk-halal-clarification-web/QWEN.md

 ### Routes
 - **Product routes**: Added resource routes for products in `routes/web.php` with auth middleware to protect all product operations.
+- **Admin product routes**: Added `/admin/products` route accessible only to admin users to view all products.

 ### Additional Features
 - **Storage link**: Created using `php artisan storage:link` to allow public access to uploaded product images.
 - **Dashboard integration**: Added buttons and product summary to the user dashboard for easy access to product management features.
+- **Role-based verification**: When users create products, the verification status is automatically set to pending (0).
+Only admin users can change the verification status through the edit form.
+Regular users can edit their products but cannot change the verification status.
+- **UMKM name fallback**: When the `nama_umkm` field is not set, the system falls back to using the user's name, showing "N/A" if both are unavailable.

+### User Interface Changes
+- **Product creation**: The product creation form no longer includes an option to select verification status.
+All new products are automatically set to "pending" status.
+- **Product editing**: Regular users see their current verification status displayed but cannot change it.
+Admin users can change the verification status using radio buttons.
+- **Admin product management**: Added separate admin product view (`products.admin-index.blade.php`) that displays all products from all users, with a link from the admin dashboard.
+- **Dashboard product display**: The user dashboard now includes a "My Products" section with columns for Product Name, UMKM Name, Date, Status, and Actions.
+- **Product views**: Updated all product views (index, show, admin-index) to properly display the UMKM name with fallbacks.